pipebio/plugins/README.md

 ## Testing you code locally
 As you write you plugin, it can be useful to run it locally, before pushing to dockerhub.
 The file `runner_test.py` allows you to do this.

+You will need the [pipebio sdk](https://pypi.org/project/pipebio/) installed locally, see notes there on how to use with an _.env_ file, to set your _PIPE_API_KEY_.

-It first creates a job record, that you plugin code can interact with (getting details of the input docs/updating status etc).
+`runner_test.py` first creates a job record, that you plugin code can interact with (getting details of the input docs/updating status etc).

 It then runs a `docker run ...` command of you packaged code, on your local machine, writing all output to the terminal.